dflib/dflib/UPGRADE.md

 ## 2.0.0

 * [dflib #421](https://github.com/dflib/dflib/issues/421): `RowSet.expand(..)` pair of methods became "non-terminal",
-so it no longer returns a `DataFrame`, but rather returns a `RowSet`.
+so it no longer returns a `DataFrame`, but rather a `RowSet`.
 As a result you may get a compilation error.
-You will need to rewrite this code as `rs.expand(..).merge()`.
+You will need to rewrite this code as `df.rows(..).expand(..).merge()`.
 While doing that, note that you will now have extra capabilities.
 E.g. you can pass column transformation expressions to the `merge(..)` method, potentially simplifying your code.

+* [dflib #422](https://github.com/dflib/dflib/issues/422): `ColumnSet.expand(..)` / `ColumnSet.expandArray(..)` pair of
+methods became "non-terminal", so it no longer returns a `DataFrame`, but rather a `ColumnSet`.
+As a result, you may get a compilation error.
+Since now the expanded columns are internally combined with the original DataFrame instead of being the sole columns of the column set, the upgrade path depends on how the column set was defined.
+If you are using `df.cols()` (i.e. not explicitly specifying column set columns), it is as simple as `df.cols().expand(..).merge()`.
+Otherwise, you will need to explicitly list all desired result columns in `df.cols(..)` and use `.select(..)` instead of `.merge(..)`.
+The advantage of the new expansion API though is that both `.select(..)` and `.merge(..)` can take column transformation expressions, usually simplifying the overall code.

 * [dflib #433](https://github.com/dflib/dflib/issues/433): Primitive value mappers (e.g. `IntValueMapper`)
 now consistently handle nulls and default object-to-primitive conversions.
 The old conversion methods were deprecated